Spardutti/ITCrowd/README.md

 To run the project locally:

-1- clone the repo.
+1- clone the repo

-1.1- ask the owner for the .env file.
+1.1- ask the owner for the .env file

 2- open the server folder in VsCode or any other IDE
 ```
 npm i // to install all dependencies